 Pender Island offered double the fun, for it consists of two islands joined by a one-lane wooden bridge.
 I enjoyed hikes to Brooks Point, the summit of Mount Norman and to the end of Roe Islet.
 In the forest, I passed ramrod-straight Douglas firs, which were like battalions of tall soldiers at attention.
 But interspersed in their ranks, mockingly, were gangling arbutus trees, chaotic like hippies.

-Protected by Vancouver Island, the serene waters of the Gulf Islands are ideal for kayaking, as I discovered while circling south Pender Island.
+Protected by Vancouver Island, the serene waters of the Gulf Islands are ideal for kayaking, as I discovered while circling South Pender Island.
 Stroke after stroke, soothingly I passed log-lined coves and rocky promontories.
 The glistening head of a seal occasionally popped out of the water to witness my progress.

-Landing, it was hard to decide whether to play disc golf, where a frisby-like disc is thrown at a target — and it’s free! — or the other golf, where one whacks at a little dimpled ball.
+Landing, it was hard to decide whether to play disc golf, where a frisbee-like disc is thrown at a target — and it’s free! — or the other golf, where one whacks at a little dimpled ball.
 Both Pender courses are challenging and attractive.

-At Poets Cove Resort on south Pender Island, I watched gleaming yachts and sailboats with tall masts from as far-away as California and Alaska.
-At the bar, yarns were spun about distant places and the orcas, dolphins,eagles and sea lions the sailors had sighted.
+At Poets Cove Resort on South Pender Island, I watched gleaming yachts and sailboats with tall masts from as far away as California and Alaska.
+At the bar, yarns were spun about distant places and the orcas, dolphins, eagles and sea lions the sailors had sighted.